haofanwang/Lora-for-Diffusers/README.md

 (3) Can I mix more than one LoRA model?

 Yes, the only thing is to merge twice.
 But please carefully set the alpha (weight of LoRA), model degrades if alpha is too large.

+(4) What's the motivation of this project?

+We find there are many incredible models in civitai platform, but most of LoRA weights are in safetensors format, which is not convenient for diffusers users.
+Thus, we write a converting script so that you can use these LoRAs in diffusers.
+Be aware that we are not target for stable-diffusion-webui, which is already very mature but has totally different API as diffuers.